MicrosoftDocs/memdocs/memdocs/intune/configuration/ios-device-features-settings.md

 >
 > - When you apply a home screen layout, it overwrites any user-defined layout.
 So, it's recommended to use home screen layouts on userless devices.
 >
-> - Pre-existing apps installed on the device that are not included in the HSL configuration will be shown after the configured apps in alphabetical order.
+> - You can have preexisting apps installed on the device that are not included in the home screen layout configuration.
+These apps are shown in alphabetical order after the configured apps.

 ### Home screen